-Class dynamics have been positive since the implementation of the project changes.
+Class dynamics have generally been positive since the implementation of the project changes.
 The grouping of students has allowed them to participate in class activities as larger units as application and combining of concepts becomes a more prominent part of the course.
-The instructor has been able to call on groups rather than individuals to answer a question, resulting in less individual embarrassment or awkward class flow and in a more positive cooperative effort.
+The instructor has been able to call on groups rather than individuals to answer a question, seeming to result in less individual embarrassment or awkward class flow and in a more positive cooperative effort.

 Because of the group selection technique, instances of a “super group” or a “left-over” group formed after others have banded together has become less common.
 Although there are still instances of groups that perform significantly better or worse than their peers, final grade distribution typically indicates that groups have a good mixture of students.
-In many instances, the PMs apply the team building principles learned in the first part of the course not only to group management, but also in consideration and selection of the team members themselves.
+In many instances, the PMs apply the team-building principles learned in the first part of the course not only to group management, but also in consideration and selection of the team members themselves.
 Overall, this has resulted in more diverse, and therefore more consistently successful, groups.

 The experience within the group project has also had positive effects on the students individually.
 In many cases, students have discovered or cemented a desire to pursue project management as their chosen field, and have attributed that choice at least in part to the class project experience.
 Additionally, many students have reported that lessons learned within their group were immediately applicable in co-ops or other classes, and viewed group work differently than they had previously.
 Both PMs and group members have indicated that the experience also made them better team members, as they had a greater knowledge of the responsibilities of a PM and were able to assist in ways they previously had not even considered.
 These results have been in line with pedagogical goals, especially demonstrating the importance of process and project management in the academic and work environment.

 Diversification of the final presentation has also had surprising effects.
 The PM groups, tasked with working together to make the final presentation more interesting and less repetitive, have come up with some very innovative ways of doing this.
-Some of the best results have come from simple ideas like combining all groups slides into one deck for presentation — eliminating much of the downtime between presentations and some of the unfair advantage that later presenting groups hold over their predecessors.
+Some of the best results have come from simple ideas like combining all groups’ slides into one deck for presentation — eliminating much of the downtime between presentations and some of the unfair advantage that later presenting groups hold over their predecessors.
 PMs have also served as timekeepers for other groups, monitored their team members to ensure they are paying attention, and have reviewed each other’s planned presentation against the published rubric beforehand.

-The most typical method of final presentation diversification has been to either divide by subject area (i.e. risks, methodology, etc.) or to focus more on what each group has done differently rather than repeating similar parts of their project implementation.
-The most surprising and imaginative result so far has been a project management play depicting the project’s progress through its planning stages — including 5 minutes in Shakespearian English, video projector sets, and a “process methodology smack-down”.
-In all cases, the resulting presentations have been more interesting and have required students to be more engaged in both the preparation and disposition of their contribution.
+The most typical method of final presentation diversification has been to either divide by subject area (i.e. risks, methodology, etc.) or to focus more on what each group has done differently rather than repeating similar parts of their project implementation, and a list of example results is included in Appendix 3.
+In our opinion, the resulting presentations have been more interesting and have required students to be more engaged in both the preparation and disposition of their contribution.

 Student feedback has been generally positive, and is discussed in the next section.

-5. Student Feedback
+5. Student feedback